Miami Hurricanes baseball: Retirement and legacy

-Jim Morris era (1994 to 2018)
+Jim Morris era (1994-2018)

 University of Miami athletic director Dave Maggard hired longtime assistant Brad Kelley to replace Ron Fraser.
 But after a subpar season and allegations that Kelley allowed under age drinking among his players on a road trip, he resigned.
 The new athletic director, Paul Dee, opened up a national search for his replacement.
 Among the finalists for the job were Long Beach State head coach Dave Snow, North Carolina State head coach Ray Tanner and Georgia Tech head coach Jim Morris.

-On November 4, 1993, Jim Morris was named head coach of the Miami Hurricanes.
+On November 4, 1993, Morris was named head coach of the Miami Hurricanes.
 In 12 seasons at Georgia Tech, Morris won 504 games and 4 straight ACC Championships.
 However, he never led the Yellow Jackets to a College World Series.
 In his 23-season reign as head coach with the Hurricanes, he has won over 1,000 games, led his team to the College World Series 13 times, won three ACC regular season titles, the 2008 ACC tournament title, four Coastal Division titles, and most importantly has won two College World Series championships.

-Gino DiMare era (2019 to present)
+Gino DiMare era (2019-2023)

 Gino DiMare, who played college baseball under Ron Fraser at the University of Miami from 1989 to 1992, was hired as the University of Miami's baseball team in 2019.
+He had been named the head-coach-in-waiting by Morris in 2014.
 On two separate occasions prior to 2019 (1997 until 2008) and (2012 until 2018), DiMare served as an assistant head coach for the University of Miami baseball team.

-In his first three seasons as head coach, as of 2022, DiMare has accumulated a record of 86 wins and 45 losses.
+In his three seasons as head coach, DiMare accumulated a record of 86 wins and 45 losses.
+In the 2023 season, the Hurricanes were eliminated in the first round of the Regional Division I tournament.
+Four days later, on June 8, 2023, DiMare announced his resignation.

+J. D. Arteaga era (2024-present)

+On June 26, 2023, longtime Hurricanes associate head coach J. D. Arteaga was named the new head coach of the program.